Ernest Gambart: Business methods and innovations

-Gambart worked with some of the finest engravers and technicians of his day to create works as close to the artist's intent as possible in a black and white medium.
-Among the craftsmen he employed were Charles George Lewis.
-Gambart later also employed colour lithography.

-His attention to quality paid off both in the arrangements he maintained with leading artists (his career lasted 25 years) and also in sales.
-Among his best selling reproductions were William Holman Hunt's The Light of the World (1858), an inspiring and highly influential image of Christ, and William Powell Frith's The Derby Day (1858).
+He worked with some of the finest engravers and technicians of his day, such as Charles George Lewis, to create works as close to the artist's intent as possible in a black and white medium.
+He also later employed colour lithography.
+His attention to quality paid off both in the arrangements he maintained with leading artists and also in sales.
+Among his best selling reproductions were William Holman Hunt's The Light of the World (1853), an inspiring and highly influential image of Christ, and William Powell Frith's The Derby Day (1858).